-This eight-week workshop will explore the techniques and varieties of artistry that go into the tightly structured, carefully drawn art of the short story.
-We'll read and write short stories, we'll explore the elements that make up the genre, and we'll experiment with different ways to craft our writing.
+Lorrie Moore said, “A short story is a love affair; a novel is a marriage.
+A short story is a photograph; a novel is a film.”
+This eight-week workshop is all about love affairs and photographs: We'll read and write short stories, we'll explore the elements that make up the genre, and we'll experiment with different ways to craft our writing.
 In addition to weekly exercises and prompts, each student will write a short story to workshop with the group.
 The class is open to experienced writers and enthusiastic, serious beginners.

-The workshop will be held in Glendale, where wine, sparkling water, and the occasional gourmet snack will be served.
+The workshop will be held in Pasadena, where wine, sparkling water, and the occasional gourmet snack will be served.

 July 10, 2018 to September 4, 2018 (with no class on July 31)

 Christopher DeWan is the author of Hoopty Time Machines: Fairy Tales for Grown Ups, a collection of domestic fabulism.
 He has published more than fifty stories in journals including Bodega, Gravel, Hobart, Passages North, and wigleaf, and he has been nominated twice for the Pushcart Prize.
 His work will be featured in the upcoming Best Small Fictions 2017, edited by Amy Hempel and published by Braddock Avenue Books.
 He has been a consultant for the literary magazine Electric Literature, a contributor at the Bread Loaf Writers' Conference, and a guest artist at the Music Center of Los Angeles.
 In addition to Writing Workshops LA, he currently teaches at the Idyllwild Arts Academy and the University of California, Riverside.